spences10/scottspence.com/copy/privacy-policy.md

 The data collected by Fathom Analytics is cookieless and is compliant with GDPR, ePrivacy, PECR, CCPA, and COPPA.

-You browsing data is not being sent to any big tech companies to be sold off.
+Browsing data is not being sent to any big tech companies to be sold off.

 If you do not want to send anonymous aggregated data to Fathom Analytics you can opt out from the console on this site.